elopezaguilera/exoplanets/README.md

 Each TCE is identified by its id (*tceid*), which combines the star where it was found (*catid*) and the number that identifies the TCE (*tce_num*) in the set of TCEs (*n_planets*) detected in the star.
 Column planet indicates the label of the TCE, which takes value 1 (positive class) if the TCE represents a real planet and 0 (negative class) otherwise.
 Finally, period, epoch and duration are used to fold the light curve.

 When dealing with a classification problem, an important aspect of the dataset is the distribution of classes in the data.
-It was introduced before that many false positives are detected in the data validation stage, moreover, the number of provided false positives is much larger than the number of planets, which gives a quite unbalanced dataset as we can see by looking at the label distribution:
+High sensitivity during the data validation stage led to many more false positives than planets.
+We can see this imbalance by looking at the label distribution:

 ```q
 / Load utility functions